texfaq/texfaq.github.io/FAQ-citeURL.md

 ---
+title:  URLs in BibTeX bibliographies
 section: Bibliographies and citations
 subsection: Creating bibliographies
 date: 2014-06-10
 ---

-# URLs in BibTeX bibliographies

 There is no citation type for URLs, _per se_, in the standard BibTeX styles, though Oren Patashnik (the author of